 Mississippi is one of many shining examples of how instruction rooted in the science of reading and backed by scientific research can transform outcomes.
-After a statewide Lexia LETRS implementation Mississippi was the only state in which the 2019 NAEP score increased.
+A statewide Lexia LETRS implementation catapulted Mississippi to No 1. in the U.S. on the 2019 NAEP.